-In fact, it is the neighboring country of Finland that is said to be the place of origin of the Swedish torch.
+The neighboring country of Finland is said to be the place of origin of the Swedish torch.

 The Swedish torch is said to have originated from the bonfire, which has been used in Finland since ancient times.

 Midsummer is celebrated every year in Finland with a festival called Juhannus.
-During Midsummer, a large bonfire is lit on the shore of a lake to celebrate the arrival of summer.
+During Midsummer, a large bonfire is lit on a lake’s shore to celebrate summer’s arrival.

 The name “Swedish torch” became widespread during the Thirty Years’ War, a religious war fought mainly in Central Europe from 1618 to 1648.

-At that time, Sweden was also involved in the Thirty Years’ War, and Swedish soldiers used torches to keep warm on the battlefield.
+Sweden was also involved in the Thirty Years’ War at that time, and Swedish soldiers used torches to keep warm on the battlefield.

 The bonfires that the soldiers surrounded came to be known as Swedish torches, and they spread to various parts of the country.